WelbornGroup/Documentation/Poltype_Install.md

 `conda install -c conda-forge xtb -y`

-The path to this conda env will need to be used later, see `Poltype_Usage.md`
+The path to this conda env will need to be used later, see the [usage guide](./Poltype_Usage.md)